-- Pants, shorts, skirts, skorts, and capris must be in cotton/cotton blend twill or corduroy fabric with a button and zipper. - Knit fabric yoga or athletic pants are NOT permitted. - Must be a solid color (no prints). - All bottoms must be in good condition (no rips or frays) and should fit appropriately. - Skirts, shorts, and dresses should be a modest length and in good taste. - Athletic shorts and sweats are not allowed. - Leggings and tights of a solid color or print are allowed under skirts of appropriate length.
+- Pants, shorts, skirts, skorts, and capris must be in cotton/cotton blend twill or corduroy fabric with a button and zipper. - Athletic shorts and sweats are not allowed. - Must be a solid color (no prints). - All bottoms must be in good condition (no rips or frays) and should fit appropriately. - Skirts, shorts, and dresses should be a modest length and in good taste. - Athletic shorts and sweats are not allowed. - Leggings and tights of a solid color or print are allowed under tops that cover the student's backside.
+Leggings must be opaque.